Scholarships and Grants

 Merit-based aid (scholarships or grants) is awarded to students independently of their financial need.
 The following are merit-scholarships currently available to students:

-Students who apply to the MDE/DNP combined program and who continue seamlessly from the MDE to the DNP will be awarded a scholarship during the DNP program.
+Students who apply to the MDE/DNP combined program and who continue seamlessly from the MDE to the DNP will be awarded a $40,000 scholarship ($20,000/year during the 1st two years of the DNP program).

 Assistantships are available to DNP and PhD students after their first semester of classes and MDE students after their first year of classes.
 Compensation is awarded in the form of tuition exemption.